ouspg/libfuzzerfication/README.md

 This is part of [OUSPG-open](https://github.com/ouspg/ouspg-open)

+# About libfuzzer
+* LibFuzzer is open-source library (part of LLVM)
+* Relies on compiler instrumentation to get coverage feedback
+* It is linked with the library under test
+* Works fully in process -> Fast!

+LibFuzzer itself can be built with any compiler without specific flags.
+Target code must be buit with Clang using [ASan](http://clang.llvm.org/docs/AddressSanitizer.html), [USan](http://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) or [MSan](http://clang.llvm.org/docs/MemorySanitizer.html) and -fsanitize-coverage=edge[,8bit-counters,trace-cmp,indirect-calls]

-# How does it work?
+# How does this project work?
-* Pull container from Dockerhub
+* You pull container from Dockerhub
-* Write your own libfuzzer stub
+* Start Writing your own libfuzzer stub
 * Share dockerfile with other users
 * Use libFuzzer to collect corpus so that other people can continue where you left off